 Reverse Engineered Pathways – Technology Retreat

-Industry leaders in the technology indstry and Skyline College’s Computer Science and Digital Art faculty joined efforts to work together to chart, capture and discuss critical knowledge, skills, abilities and technical training that students need to be best prepared for middle skilled careers in UX Design, App Development and DevOps.
-On Friday, October 13, 2017, as part of the Strong Workforce Program, the Director of Strategic Partnership and Workforce Development Programs, Andrea Vizenor facilitated a Technology Pathway Design Retreat to advance our colleges plan to expand emerging technology offerings for students.
+Industry leaders in the technology industry and Skyline College’s Computer Science and Digital Art faculty joined efforts to work together to chart, capture and discuss critical knowledge, skills, abilities and technical training that students need to be best prepared for middle skilled careers in UX Design, App Development and DevOps.
+On Friday, October 13, 2017, as part of the Strong Workforce Program, the Dean of Strategic Partnership and Workforce Development, Andrea Vizenor facilitated a Technology Pathway Design Retreat to advance our colleges plan to expand emerging technology offerings for students.